The Cold War Museum: Educational Activities and Publications

-In 1997, Congressman Tom Davis, with the assistance of the Cold War Museum, drafted legislation for the creation of a "Cold War Memorial" that will honor all the men and women who were part of Cold War events and activities.
+In 1997, Congressman Tom Davis, with the assistance of The Cold War Museum, drafted legislation for the creation of a "Cold War Memorial" that will honor all the men and women who were part of Cold War events and activities.

-Lease, status and chapters
+Lease, Status and Chapters

-The museum signed a lease on December 1, 2009, with the Vint Hill Economic Development Authority for the use of a two-story building and secure storage facility at Vint Hill Farms Station, Virginia, in Fauquier County, 30 mi from Washington Dulles International Airport.
+The museum signed a lease on December 1, 2009, with the Vint Hill Economic Development Authority for the use of a two-story building and a secure storage facility at Vint Hill Farms Station, Virginia, in Fauquier County, 30 mi from Washington Dulles International Airport.
 Vint Hill Farms is a 695-acre former United States Army communications base.
 The museum opened on November 11, 2011.
+The museum is open on weekends and midweek by appointment.

 The Cold War Museum is a 501(c)(3) tax-exempt charitable organization.
-As a result, it has pledges of support for loans of artifacts from the Air and Space Museum, the National Museum of American History, the National Portrait Gallery, and the National Postal Museum.
-The museum is also working with the privately owned International Spy Museum in Washington, Diefenbunker, Canada's Cold War Museum in Ottawa, and the Atombunker Harnekop near Berlin to temporarily display some of its artifacts.
+The museum is working with the International Spy Museum in Washington, DC. and the Strategic Air Command and Aerospace Museum near Omaha, Nebraska to temporarily display some of its artifacts.

-The Cold War Museum has a chapter in the American Midwest based in Waukesha, Wisconsin, and a chapter in Berlin, Germany.
+The Cold War Museum has a chapter in the American Midwest based in Waukesha, Wisconsin,.